-A standing Army provides depth; as well as conducting complex war fighting, it is the same highly trained soldier who welcomes you to the Olympics, deals with floods and trains partner forces abroad.
+A standing Army provides depth; as well as conducting complex war fighting, it is the same highly trained soldier who helps support the NHS, deals with floods and trains partner forces abroad.

 The British Army is your Army: in an uncertain world it is ever vigilant, always ready and steadfast in its commitment to the defence of the United Kingdom and its citizens.

 The British Army does not simply react to world events.
 We are persistently engaged around the world to help shape the environment and prevent conflict in the future.
 This may be by working with partner nations in Iraq and Afghanistan to deliver world class training and assistance, reassuring our allies with soldiers deployed forward in Eastern Europe, or supporting the fight against poaching in Africa.